Severance (novel)

-Severance is a 2018 science fiction novel by Chinese-American author Ling Ma.
+Severance is a 2018 post-apocalyptic novel by Chinese American author Ling Ma.
 It follows Candace Chen, an unfulfilled Bible product coordinator, before and after an incurable infection slowly obliterates global civilization.
 Severance explores themes of nostalgia, modern office culture, monotony, and intimate relationships.
 The novel, Ma's debut, won the 2018 Kirkus Prize for Fiction and was included on many prominent Best Books of 2018 lists.

 Setting

-Severance takes place in an alternate history of the United States up to the end of 2011, before and during a pandemic of the fictional Shen Fever, a fictional fungal infection caused by Sheniodioides originating in Shenzhen, China.
+Severance takes place in an alternate history of the United States up to the end of 2011, before and during a pandemic of the Shen Fever, a fictional fungal infection caused by Sheniodioides originating in Shenzhen, China.
 Real world events such as Occupy Wall Street unfold differently due to the Shen Fever pandemic.

 People infected with Shen Fever repeat old routines compulsively, without consciousness and until death.
 There is no cure for the fever, and its spread eventually leads to total societal collapse in the United States.
 Some people are inexplicably immune to the fever and try to survive during the slow apocalypse.